-The entire Van Gogh route is 435km in length and winds its way through the whole of Brabant.
-But you can also cycle along shorter routes.
+The entire Van Gogh route is 435 km in length and winds its way through the whole of Brabant.
+But you can also cycle one of the 10 shorter circular tours.

 The Van Gogh cycle route forms part of the cycle route network in Brabant.
 There is a Van Gogh cycle route sign at every intersection.
 Follow the Van Gogh cycle route signs from one numbered intersection to the other.
 Follow the cycle route network signs between the intersections.

 Ten short routes in the form of loops have been marked out.
 The routes are joined together by linking sections.

 Vincent van Gogh was born in Zundert on 30 March 1853.
 The Van GoghHuis now stands where once the old parsonage once stood.
 Vincent lived here with his parents, three sisters and two brothers until he was sixteen.
 These Van Gogh cycle routes will introduce you to the six Van Gogh Monuments in Zundert and various places where Vincent walked, which he sketched and which he wrote about in his letters.